Azure/AppConfiguration-DotnetProvider/.github/code-gen-instructions.md

    * Prefix private fields with an underscore (`_`).
    * Define constants for error messages and other string literals.

+9. **Comments**:
+    * Only add comments when it's not obvious what the code is doing.
+For example, if a variable name is already fairly descriptive, a comment isn't needed explaining its name.
+    * Add summary comments to public classes and members of those classes.

 ## AppConfiguration-Specific Guidelines

 1. **Feature Flag Handling**: